To qualify for a One-Parent Family Payment (OFP) you must:

 current payslip (showing your reduced pay) with a letter from your employer,

-with your claim.
+local office dealing with your claim.

 If your pay is reduced and you are getting Family Income Supplement (FIS),